-A quick and easy way to save on heating costs and conserve energy is to insulate your hot water pipes.
-Follow our tutorial so you can complete this task yourself.
+A quick and easy way to save on heating costs and conserve energy is by insulating your hot water pipes.

 Did you know your hot water pipes radiate a lot of heat that can add unnecessary heating costs to your energy bills?
-A great solution is to insulate your pipes to reduce heat loss and raise the temperature of the water by 2 to 4 degrees Fahrenheit.
+A great solution is to insulate your pipes to reduce heat loss and raise the temperature of the water by two to four degrees Fahrenheit.
 That means you won’t have to wait as long for your water to get hot, and you’ll be conserving water and energy while saving money.
-Insulating your hot water pipes is something you can do on your own.
-With the information and steps below, you can complete this DIY plumbing project in no time.

 Before you begin pipe insulation

 - Check your owner's manual for the required clearance from the water heater and its flue vent.
-Certain foams could emit toxic gases if they burn.
+Certain types of foam pipe insulation could emit toxic gases if they burn.

 - Determine the type of insulation to use.
-For electric water heaters, pipe sleeves made with polyethylene or neoprene foam are the most commonly used.
-For gas heaters, the safest choice is fiberglass pipe wrap if your pipes are within 8 inches from the flue.
+For electric hot water heater insulation, pipe sleeves made with polyethylene or neoprene foam are the most commonly used.
+The safest and best pipe insulation for gas heaters is fiberglass pipe wrap if your pipes are within eight inches from the flue.

 - Measure the diameter.
 Plumbing pipe is measured by its internal diameter (3/4 inch is common), but the actual outside diameter will be larger, depending on the material.

 - Tape measure

 - Foam pipe covers or strips of fiberglass pipe wrap from your hardware store

 - Pipe insulation tape (acrylic or duct tape) or cable ties to secure the pipe sleeves or aluminum foil tape or wire to secure the pipe sleeves or aluminum foil tape or wire to secure the fiberglass pipe wrap